Elaborating Intersection and Union Types: Elaboration Typing

 This theorem is the linchpin: given $e$ that elaborates to $M$, we can preserve the elaboration relationship even after stepping $M$, though we may have to step $e$ some number of times as well.
 The expression $e$ and term $M$, in general, step at different speeds:

-\begin{itemize} \item $M$ steps while $e$ doesn't---for example, if $M$ is $\Inl{\Pair{W_1}{W_2}}$ and steps to $W_1$, there is nothing to do in $e$ because the injection corresponds to \emph{implicit} union introduction in rule \Runintro{1}; \item $e$ may step \emph{more} than $M$---for example, if $e$ is $(\Merge{v_1}{v_2})\,v$ and $M$ is $(\Lam{x}x)\,W$, then $M$ $\beta$-reduces to $W$, but $e$ must first `step/unmerge' to the appropriate $v_k$, yielding $v_k\,v$, and \emph{then} apply `step/beta'. \end{itemize} (Note that the converse---if $e \stepe e'$ then $M \stepstm M'$---does not hold: we could pick the wrong half of a merge and get a source expression with no particular relation to $M$.)
+\begin{itemize} \item $M$ steps while $e$ doesn't---for example, if $M$ is $\Proj{1}{\Pair{W_1}{W_2}}$ and steps to $W_1$, there is nothing to do in $e$ because the projection corresponds to the \emph{implicit} elimination in rule \Rsectelim{1}; \item $e$ may step \emph{more} than $M$---for example, if $e$ is $(\Merge{v_1}{v_2})\,v$ and $M$ is $(\Lam{x}x)\,W$, then $M$ $\beta$-reduces to $W$, but $e$ must first `step/unmerge' to the appropriate $v_k$, yielding $v_k\,v$, and \emph{then} apply `step/beta'. \end{itemize} (Note that the converse---if $e \stepe e'$ then $M \stepstm M'$---does not hold: we could pick the wrong half of a merge and get a source expression with no particular relation to $M$.)

 \begin{theorem}[Consistency] \Label{thm:consistency} ~\\ If $\cdot \entails e : A \elto{M}$ and $M \steptm M'$ \\ then there exists $e'$ such that $e \stepe^* e'$ and $\cdot \entails e' : A \elto{M'}$. \end{theorem} \begin{proof} By induction on the derivation $\Dee$ of $\cdot \entails e : A \elto{M}$.
 We show several cases here; the full proof is in \TwelfFile{consistency.elf}.